testoupr/langtube/README.md

 ## Language Learning Use Cases

 ### 📚 For Language Learners:
-- **Comprehension Practice**: Watch foreign language videos → Get quizzes in your native language
+- **Comprehension Practice**: Watch foreign language videos → Quiz in your native language
-- **Production Practice**: Watch native language videos → Get quizzes in your target language
+- **Production Practice**: Watch any video → Quiz in your target language
-- **Immersion Mode**: Watch target language → Quiz in target language for full immersion
+- **Immersion Mode**: Watch and quiz in the same language for full immersion
 - **Vocabulary Building**: Learn new words and phrases in context
+- **Auto-Detection**: No need to specify video language - captions are automatically detected

 ### 🎯 Example Scenarios:
-1. **Spanish Learner**: Watch Spanish cooking video → Quiz in English to test comprehension
+1. **Spanish Learner**: Watch Spanish cooking video → Set quiz to English (test comprehension)
-2. **English Practice**: Watch English TED talk → Quiz in Spanish to practice expressing ideas
+2. **English Practice**: Watch English TED talk → Set quiz to Spanish (practice Spanish)
-3. **French Immersion**: Watch French documentary → Quiz in French for advanced practice
+3. **French Immersion**: Watch French documentary → Set quiz to French (advanced practice)
 4. **Multi-Language**: Use the same video with different quiz languages to compare understanding

 ---